I am a Colombian-American commercial & editorial photographer based in San Francisco. I'm a visual storyteller.

-She has studied photography and life sciences , and sees the two disciplines as intricately connected; they both allow for intimate study and exploration of life.
-As an immigrant women, with indigenous roots, she has often found herself straddling two worlds without ever fully belonging to either.
-Existing in this liminal space has afforded Helynn the opportunity of constantly evolving her identity as an artist.
-She feels most at home exploring the quiet moments of life through her camera and exploring the world with her dogs Koa & Hilo.
+I've studied photography and biology , and see the two disciplines as intricately connected; they both allow for intimate study and exploration of life.
+As an immigrant women, with indigenous roots, I have often found myself straddling two worlds without ever fully belonging to either.
+Existing in this liminal space has afforded me the opportunity of constantly evolving me identity as an artist.
+I feel most at home when playing with light and using it to create mood and tell stories of passing moments.
+My other passion are my two crazy cattle dogs Koa & Hilo.
+You can often find us roaming the empty beaches nearby or climbing on fallen trees in the forest.

 Acknowledging the lands we visit as Native land, using the original place names, and telling the indigenous stories of these places , whether as part of America's Public Lands or while traveling abroad is way to support indigenous peoples in reclaiming what was stolen from them.
 It is our duty as travelers to amplify the voices of indigenous peoples all over the world.